El Umbral

 The night has deepened.
 The sea is audible but invisible now, just the rhythm of waves and the occasional cry of a night bird.
 In Kamloops, it is late.
 In Lethbridge, my mother is probably already asleep, her scriptures on the nightstand, her prayers said, the space beside her filled with faith and memory.
 I am connected to her across the distance, connected to everyone I love, even as I sit here alone.

 This is what I am beginning to understand: solitude is a relational state, shaped by the connections we carry with us even when those we love are far away.
-Netta Weinstein and colleagues (2021), in their narrative study of solitude across the lifespan, found that our sense of connection to others profoundly shapes the experience of being alone.
+Netta Weinstein and colleagues (2021) found, in their narrative study of solitude across the lifespan, that our sense of connection to others profoundly shapes the experience of being alone.
 Solitude becomes restorative when it is chosen, when it is bounded, when it exists within a larger web of relationships rather than as exile from connection.

 I chose this.
 I bound it with return tickets and phone calls home, and the knowledge that thirty days will end.
 I carry my people with me, held in my heart rather than in my hand.
 And from that holding, I can begin to rest.